 In addition to Dan, tester Jacob Clark is an avid kayaker and ocean enthusiast.
 Jacob has spent a few years guiding in and around Santa Barbara oceans, canoeing on the Colorado River, and kayaking throughout CA glacial melt rivers.

 The value proposition depends greatly on the use of each shoe.
 For paddlers, a bootie-like shoe such as the NRS Kicker Wetshoe is a great option for half the price of others but lacks out-of-water performance, where others excel.
 For a little more, you can get a more versatile kayaking shoe like the Astral Brewer 2.0 or Xero Aqua X Sport.
 For canyoneers, the higher cost gets you durability and sticky rubber.
-In warmer climates, water shoes based on warmth are not as needed, and a sandal or minimalist option may be best such as the Keen Newport H2.
+In warmer climates, water shoes based on warmth are not as needed, and a sandal or minimalist option like the Keen Newport H2 is a good choice.
 While many moderately priced shoes like the Speedo Surf Knit Pro will work for canyoneering, it's probably cheaper to get a burlier model in the long run, as it will likely last two to three times as long.

 For more general water sports use, a higher price often buys comfort, effective drainage, and a leg up in durability, as exemplified by the Astral Brewer 2.0.
 For a fair bit less, you can snag a shoe like the Xero Aqua X Sport or even the Speedo Surf Knit Pro, which sacrifices some versatility and durability while still providing an excellent shoe in a lightweight package.
 You need to know how to use a water shoe to get the most out of it.